gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

 Title: WebGL Anti-Patterns
+Description: What not to do in WebGL, why not to do it, and what to do instead

 This is a list of anti patterns for WebGL.
 Anti patterns are things you should avoid doing